byย James Chepchieng, published on 26/10/2025 6:39 pm EAT

 What Are Carbon Credits?

-First things first, let’s talk about what carbon credits are.
+First things first, let’s talk about what carbon credits in Kenya are.
 Carbon credits are like certificates showing one ton of carbon dioxide or other greenhouse gases has been reduced or removed from the air.

 Companies or people who pollute can buy these to balance out their emissions.
 This is called carbon credits offset.

-Carbon credits are a big deal in Kenya because our country has many projects that help the environment, like planting trees or using clean energy.
+Carbon credits in Kenya are a big deal because our country has many projects that help the environment, like planting trees or using clean energy.

 These projects create carbon credits that can be sold.
 For example, carbon credits for farmers come from better farming methods that store more carbon in the soil.
 If you’re a landowner, you might earn from this by joining such projects.